-MULTICHANNEL_SAMPLING_RATE is set to 1760×106 sample/s.
+MULTICHANNEL_SAMPLING_RATE is set to aDMGChipRate.

 FIRST_TRANSITION_FIELD is L-STF of the waveform transmitted in the primary channel.

 SECOND_TRANSITION_FIELD is L-CEF of the waveform transmitted in the primary channel.

 TRAINING_FIELD is L-CEF of the waveform transmitted in the primary channel.